What is cumin?

 - Skin Disorders

 In addition, cumin acts as a natural antioxidant, defending against infections and boosting the immune system.
 Its iron content alone has massive benefits.
-Symptoms such as fatigue, anxiety, and cognitive malfunction can all be relieved with the consumption of cumin as a part of your regular diet.
+Symptoms such as fatigue, anxiety, and cognitive malfunction can all be relieved with the consumption of cumin as a part of a healthy diet.

-In the U.S., cumin is most often found in pre-packaged taco seasonings.
-Its distinct and complex flavor does lend itself particularly well to Mexican, Tex-Mex and Indian cuisine.
+In the United States, cumin is found both as a ground powder on the spice rack and in pre-packaged taco seasonings.
+Its distinct and complex flavor does lend itself particularly well to Mexican, Tex-Mex, and Indian cuisine.

 But cumin can be used in a wide variety of foods, and most regions of the world have developed traditional dishes utilizing this spice specifically.
 This globally popular spice is an essential ingredient in South Asian, Latin American, Northern African, and Brazilian cuisines.
 In fact, some cultures keep cumin powder ever-present on their dinner tables, using it as a seasoning with most meals.